Myanmar coup: Military cracks down on free speech, press freedom | DW | 10.03.2021

 The report published Tuesday by the Open Observatory of Network Interference (OONI) organization shows how extensive the measures are.
 "The scale of internet censorship in Myanmar has become quite unprecedented," it said.

-In addition to blocking social media, Wikipedia and 174 news sites, the NGO also observes the targeted blocking of websites that offer ways to circumvent internet blockades.
+In addition to the military's blocking of social media, Wikipedia and 174 news sites, the NGO also found the targeted blocking of websites that offer ways to circumvent internet blockades.

-A particularly drastic measure is the regular shutdown of the internet every night since February 15, between 1 a.m. and 9 a.m.

-"This synchronization is in stark contrast to the first Internet outage that occurred during the coup on 1st February 2021; in the time since, it appears that ISPs have developed and honed techniques to enforce and relax Internet connectivity shutdowns according to pre-planned schedules," OONI said.

-Still, Kyaw Myint is confident that there won't be a simple return to the old days, mainly due to the internet.
-"Journalists will defend press freedom by all means, there is no way back for the military to the pre-2010 era."
+Kyaw Myint is confident that there won't be a simple return to the old days, mainly thanks to the internet.
+"Journalists will defend press freedom by all means," he said.
+"There is no way back for the military to the pre-2010 era."

 This article has been translated from German.